IBM/universal-connectors/filter-plugin/logstash-filter-documentdb-aws-guardium/mainREADME.md

-# MariaDB Universal Connector
+# DocumentDB Universal Connector

-## Follow this link to set up and use MariaDB Universal Connector over CloudWatch Logstash Plugin
+## Follow this link to set up and use DocumentDB Universal Connector over CloudWatch Logstash Plugin

 [DocumentDBOverCloudwatch](./README.md)

-## Follow this link to set up and use MariaDB Universal Connector over CloudWatch Connect
+## Follow this link to set up and use DocumentDB Universal Connector over CloudWatch Connect

 [DocumentDBOverConnectCloudwatch](../../docs/KafkaBasedUCs/DocumentDBCloudwatchKafkaConnect.md)